Clinical Supervision (M.Sc. / P.Grad.Dip.)

 The M.Sc./P.Grad.
 Diploma in Clinical Supervision part-time course is aimed at practitioners in the helping professions who normally hold an honours degree in psychology or a related field and relevant post-graduate experience.
 It is specifically aimed at practising psychologists, (counselling, clinical, educational, health, work and organizational, etc.) psychotherapists, counsellors and mental health professionals who wish to further their professional development, reflective practice capability and train as supervisors.

-The course is normally scheduled to take place on Saturdays (maximum two per month) and occasional Friday afternoons (approx five per year) to facilitate students who have work commitments.
+The course is normally scheduled to take place on Saturdays (maximum two per month) and occasional Friday afternoons (approx. six per year) to facilitate students who have work commitments.
 All students register on the M.Sc. course in the first instance.
 Students may choose to exit with a Postgraduate Diploma in Clinical Supervision on successful completion of Year 1 course requirements.
 The Postgraduate Diploma as an exit qualification is equivalent to 60 ECTS.
 Students who successfully complete all the required elements of the M.Sc. course will be awarded the M.Sc. in Clinical Supervision.

 The M.Sc. comprises eight modules including a supervised Professional Clinical Practice Module and a Dissertation.
 Costs associated with clinical supervision of the Professional Clinical Practice Module are additional to course tuition fees and the responsibility of the student.
 In Year 2, M.Sc. students are required, under research supervision and support, to submit a dissertation based on empirical enquiry into an aspect of clinical supervision.
 All modules are compulsory and each has an assessment component.